Bilal-Ahmad102/SpaceShooter/README.md

-# SpcaeShooter
-Sure, here's a basic `README.md` file for your Pyglet game project.
-This file includes an overview, installation instructions, usage, and a brief description of the code structure.

-# Pyglet Game
+# SpaceShooter, A Pyglet Game

 This is a simple game developed using the Pyglet library in Python.
 The game features a player-controlled spaceship that can move and shoot bullets.
 The game also includes enemies (asteroids) that break into smaller pieces upon collision.